digitalrelab/rco/Readme.md

 ## Exceptions

-Sometimes you have outside components that you don't want to trigger the `onClickOutside` callback, so the `exceptions` property is the way to go.
+Sometimes you have outside components that you don't want to trigger the `onClickOutside` callback, so `exceptions` property is the way to go.
 Pretty simple to use:

 ```tsx
 const Header = () => <header id="header" />